jake314159/wireframe-designer/README.md

 A word of warning to users
 ----------------------------
-This is far from compleate, use at your own risk.
+This is far from complete, use at your own risk.

 A word of warning to developers